ensdomains/ens-app/README.md

 ### Media Queries

 The main way to use media queries is with the helper function `mq` located in the root at `mediaQuery`.
 We have absolute URL support, so you can just import it directly as `mediaQuery`.
 It has properties for all the breakpoints supported by our app.
+We also have a `useMediaMin` hook, which we plan to roll out to replace the render prop version when we can convert all our components to functional components.

 Currently supported breakpoints: